philsturgeon/phil.tech/_posts/2014-11-04-composer-its-almost-always-about-the-lock-file.markdown

 I think committing your `composer.lock` file is _always_ an incredibly good idea for **applications**.

-But, I would think really hard about wether you want to be that specific for your components.
+But, I would think really hard about whether you want to be that specific for your components.
 Maybe you do want to really lock it down, and you like the idea of specifying the *exact* version of a dependency that your component is last known to work with.
 It could certainly make testing easier, reduces "works on my machine", and you could force people to send in the update as part of the PR.
 All of that said, for me, it is a level of strictness that I am not interested in for my components.

 Maybe that'll change for me over time.
 But for now, I'll keep the `.gitignore` entry for  `composer.lock` in my components.